 There are so many flavors that intoxicate the tongue, and a crunchy homemade dill pickle with a hint of garlic, and sea salt, freshly opened and waiting… become a celebration in my mouth that I can not deny.
 I can’t wait to taste Holly’s homemade pickles with garlic and sea salt.

 It is this time of year when there are Fall markets springing up all over , and shopping for Thanksgiving is upon us.
-The gathering of family together to share in festivities, overeating, and to enjoy overfilled stomachs, and those most enjoyable post turkey dinner naps.
+The gathering of family together to share in festivities, some over indulging to be sure, and lest we forget those most enjoyable post turkey dinner naps.
 There is a sense of togetherness and community in the air, and it feels natural to gather our people close under us, like a Mamma Chicken and her chicks.

 I want to though , just as I want to learn to quilt.
-Dabbling on the outskirts of these two practices leaves the end product not to be desired, so I must read the instructions, and slow down… yup.. it’s on the “New Years resolution to do bucket list.”
+Dabbling on the outskirts of these two practices leaves the end product not to be desired, so I must read the instructions, and slow down, take my time, and do things correctly to produce a more desirable outcome.

 This holiday market that myself and my son Zach attended, was crowded, and busy.
 Lots of displays filled with delicious looking products.
-Homemade jams, Jellies, pickles, and baked goods, not to mention homemade soaps, wooden signs, and knit products.
+Homemade jams, Jellies, pickles, and baked goods, not to mention homemade soaps, wooden signs, and hand knitted products.
 Craft items, jewelry, and whimsical goods lined the indoor marketplace.

 The hustle and bustle of the atmosphere felt like a great beginning to the festive season of Christmas.

 And yet… this year… underlying .. but ever present, is the very real sense of tragic loss.
 I feel it hovering in the boys’ home… quiet, and reverent.
-It’s of a life gone to soon, and of the shock that we find ourselves in.
-Which way is up, and life seems twisted, and very much off kilter.
+It’s an ominous sense of a life gone too soon, and of the shock that we find ourselves in.
+Which way is up, life is twisted, and very much off kilter.

-Going through the motions I suppose, and trying to make sense of the nonsensical.
+Going through the motions I suppose, and trying to make sense of the nonsensical is what you do.

-Paralyzed by the horror of a young man’s life that is gone, we lean on one another for strength, and reach forward into the abyss of grief.
+Paralyzed by the horror of a young man’s life that is now over, we lean on one another for strength, and reach forward into the abyss of grief.

 It is deep, and wide, and enveloping… and it feels endless, like you are falling, and there is no bottom, and your arms and legs are flailing and grappling for the surface, for air in your lungs, and yet you continue to drop… not knowing if you will ever reach the ending or beginning of the sorrow that promises to obliterate you…